google/wireit/README.md

   end
 ```

-By default, Wireit will run up to 4 scripts in parallel for every CPU core
+By default, Wireit will run up to 2 scripts in parallel for every logical CPU
-detected on your system.
+core detected on your system.
 To change this default, set the `WIREIT_PARALLEL`
 [environment variable](#environment-variables) to a positive integer, or
 `infinity` to run without a limit.
 You may want to lower this number if you
 experience resource starvation in large builds.
 For example, to run only one